-National Mathematics Day is next week on March 14 and we'll be celebrating by highlighting all the ways math is a part of our daily lives as a family.
+Happy National Mathematics Day and Pi Day.
+Today we celebrate all the ways math is a part of our daily lives.

 Even before birth, we are raising little mathletes.
 As they listen to the rhythm of mom's heartbeat, babies are picking up an innate sense of math.
 When you hold your infant and count his tiny toes, he soaks up basic math skills along with your love and attention.